 - printed Course of study form with the list of all exams from IS STAG (you have to have a minimum of 180 credits),

 It is necessary to apply for the dissertation defense at least 3 months before the estimated date of the exam.

 Before submitting the application for dissertation defense it is necessary to apply for recognition of publishing activities at the Student Affairs Office.
 The application must be accompanied by a list of publications – for each of them it is necessary to state an impact factor of the journal, and to add a brief statement, in which the student describes his/her contribution to the publication, signed by the supervisor.

 To your student affairs officer you have to submit:

 - a supervisor's statement as to whether the dissertation meets the requirements for its defense (brief statement on the application and more extensively on a separate A4 document),

-- required number of copies of the dissertation (number of reviewers + 1),
+- required number of copies of the dissertation (number of reviewers + 1), with your signature,

 - dissertation in electronic form,